BitCANN/bitcann-contracts/README.md

    - `capability`: Mutable
    - `satoshis`: The latest bid amount
    - `category`: The designated domainCategory
-   A new bid simply updates the pkh in the nftCommitment and updates the satoshi value to the new amount.
+   A new bid simply updates the `pkh` in the `nftCommitment` and updates the `satoshisValue` to the new amount.

 #### AuthorizedThreadNFTs
-Each authorized contract's lockingbytecode(Excluding [Domain.cash](#3-domain)) is added to an immutable NFT commitment.
-These immutable NFTs stay with `Registry.cash`.
+Each authorized contract's lockingbytecode(Excluding [Domain.cash](#3-domain)) is added to an immutable NFT commitment and sent to the [Registry.cash](#registry) at the time of genesis.
+These immutable NFTs stay with `Registry.cash` forever.
 Any interaction with the registry must include one of these thread NFTs to create a transaction.

+Structure:
    - `category`: domainCategory
    - `commitment`: lockingbytecode <35 bytes>

 The Registry Contract has a designated number of threads for authorized contracts:

+x = number of threads [The exact value can be anything but must be decided at the time of genesis as these cannot be created later]

-- Auction: ~5 threads
+- Auction: ~x threads
-- Bid: ~5 threads
+- Bid: ~x threads
-- DomainFactory: ~5 threads
+- DomainFactory: ~x threads
-- AuctionNameEnforcer: ~5 threads
+- AuctionNameEnforcer: ~x threads
-- DomainOwnershipGuard: ~5 threads
+- DomainOwnershipGuard: ~x threads
-- AuctionConflictResolver: ~5 threads
+- AuctionConflictResolver: ~x threads
-- Accumulator: 1 thread
+- Accumulator: 1 thread (Single threaded operation)

 #### DomainNFTs
-A set of three immutable NFTs minted when an auction ends:
+A set of 3 immutable NFTs minted when an auction ends:
    - **OwnershipNFT**: This NFT proves ownership of a specific domain.
       - `category`: domainCategory
       - `commitment`: registrationID < 8 bytes > + name < bytes >